tanhauhau/tanhauhau.github.io/content/blog/babel-macros/index.md

 }
 ```

-> <small>**Note:** I've tried to search online whether a `try-catch` is more expensive, however the [search result](https://stackoverflow.com/questions/19727905/in-javascript-is-it-expensive-to-use-try-catch-blocks-even-if-an-exception-is-n) [is not](https://news.ycombinator.com/item?id=3922963) [conclusive](https://stackoverflow.com/questions/3217294/javascript-try-catch-performance-vs-error-checking-code).
-[Let me know](https://twitter.com/lihautan) if you have a conclusive research on this.</small>
+> <b>Note:</b> I've tried to search online whether a `try-catch` is more expensive, however the <a href="https://stackoverflow.com/questions/19727905/in-javascript-is-it-expensive-to-use-try-catch-blocks-even-if-an-exception-is-n">search result</a> <a href="https://news.ycombinator.com/item?id=3922963">is not</a> <a href="https://stackoverflow.com/questions/3217294/javascript-try-catch-performance-vs-error-checking-code">conclusive</a>. <a href="https://twitter.com/lihautan">Let me know</a> if you have a conclusive research on this.

 Is there a third option that is **easy to read and write, yet without the try-catch runtime overhead?**